Nellie Miller-Mann: Near East Relief (1921-1923)

 Miller-Mann first worked with the orphanage of Antilyas, which, as she noted in a December 6, 1921, entry of her diary, was filled with Armenian orphaned girls:

-Nellie Miller-Mann was instrumental in helping prominent Danish missionary Maria Jacobsen with her orphanage called "The Bird's Nest".
+Nellie Miller-Mann was instrumental in helping Danish missionary Maria Jacobsen with her orphanage called "The Bird's Nest".
 In January 1922, Jacobsen transferred many orphans to Beirut.
 After moving to Zouk Michail in July 1922, she established an orphanage which sheltered 208 Armenian children from Cilicia.
 Through the efforts of the Danish missionary, an Armenian orphanage that had previously been owned by the Near East Relief was acquired by The Women's Missionary Workers (K.M.A.) in 1928.
 The orphanage, which was located in Byblos, became known as the "Bird's Nest" and was to eventually help 400 orphaned children who were aged from infants to up to nine years old.
 In January 1922, while Jacobsen was occupied transferring the orphans to Beirut, Miller-Mann visited the orphanage when it was under Near East Relief supervision.
 At the time of her initial visit, she noted that there were 600 Armenian orphans stationed at the orphanage and that they arrived about a year ago from Marash (now Kahramanmaras) and Aintab (now Gaziantep).

 While in the Middle-East, Miller-Mann toured the region and visited several sites including Baalbeck, Damascus, and Aleppo.

 Miller-Mann continued assisting the orphaned refugees until retired from her tours of duty in 1923.

-Later life
+Ministry

 Nellie Miller married to Cleo Mann on August 25, 1924.
 She eventually taught at a local Sunday school.
 Cleo and Nellie Mann moved to Indianapolis where they were instrumental in the founding of the first Mennonite church in the city.

 She died on February 2, 1997, at the age of 99 in Goshen, Indiana.